cjoakim/azu-js/README.md

 - **Create example applications that use the azu-js package**
   - The example apps will only be in this GitHub repo, and NOT embedded in the azu-js npm package
-  - Add a non-trivial example containerized **Express web application** for deployment to:
+  - Create a non-trivial containerized **Express web application** for deployment to:
     - **Azure App Service, Azure Container Instances (ACI), and Azure Container Apps (ACA)**
     - Provide Docker containerization scripts
-    - Provide a public image on DockerHub for customer use
+    - Provide a public image on DockerHub
     - Provide az CLI deployment scripts
   - Add an example **Azure Function** triggered by the Cosmos DB Change-Feed
+  - Intented users of these apps are both customers and Microsoft teammates